What Is Hreflang? Implementation Guide & Best Practices 2025

 - “fr-CA” for French (Canada)

-Include an x-default tag to specify a fallback page for users whose language/location doesn’t match any defined hreflang values:
+Include an x-default tag to specify a fallback page for users whose language/location doesn’t match any defined hreflang values.
+The x-default hreflang strategy is particularly important for global brands that can’t serve every possible market:

 Handling Language Variants